azimuth-cloud/azimuth-config/docs/architecture.md

 # Azimuth Architecture

-These docs look at the Azimuth Architecture from a deployer point of view.
+These docs look at the Azimuth Architecture from an operator's point of view.

 For more details on Azimuth Architecture from a developer point of view, please see the [Azimuth Architecture Developer Docs](https://github.com/stackhpc/azimuth/blob/master/docs/architecture.md).

 ## Azimuth Components

-Lets look at the key parts of an Azimuth deployment, working through them as they are setup by the
+The following sections highlight the key parts of an Azimuth deployment, working through them in the order that they are setup by the Ansible automation.
-Ansible automation.

 ### Config git repository